vanaf1979/gutenberg/docs/designers-developers/developers/data/data-core-block-editor.md

 is not the block's registration settings, which must be retrieved from the blocks module registration store.

+This selector handles two cases for different types of entities within the block editor:
+1. A parent entity.
+For the parent entity, it wants to traverse through the block tree, but stop when it reaches a different entity, like a template part.
+In this scenario, withImmediateChildren is false deep into the block tree.
+In other words, if an InnerBlock controller is reached, the selector is only memoized based on the controller's attributes, NOT the block cache state.
+The block cache state changes when the controlled inner blocks change, which is not applicable to a parent entity, so we do not want to trigger any updates.
+2. A child controller.
+For the child controller, it needs to be aware of its direct children.
+As a result, it is memoized on the block cache state, since it does want to be aware of changes to its inner blocks.
+If it were only memoized on attributes, it would not update as its inner blocks change.

+In most cases, both of the above are true.
+For example, a template part acts as a "child" controller since it updates as its inner blocks change.
+But as it traverses into the block tree, it acts as a "parent", since withImmediateChildren will not be passed down as this selector recurses.
+So, as a controller, it can listen directly as its inner blocks change without seeing any changes inside of any controllers which may happen to exist in its inner blocks.

 _Parameters_

 -   _state_ `Object`: Editor state.
 -   _clientId_ `string`: Block client ID.
+-   _withImmediateChildren_ `[boolean]`: Use this parameter to ignore whether inner blocks are controlled.
+Helpful for the inner block component, which needs to see its children, even though they are controlled.

 _Returns_